encse/adventofcode/README.md

 ![](demo.gif)

-This repository is to
-keep my C# knowledge fresh and to follow the latest changes of the language.
+The goal is to keep my C# knowledge fresh and to follow the latest changes of the language.

 Everything is self contained.
 I don't use any libraries to make things short or predefined algorithms to parameterize.
 Just stick to what .Net provides.
 Each problem is solved by plain C# classes without any 'base' to derive from.